frederic-perez/AmE-dictionary/data/dictionary.md

 __Orwellism__ _n_ Something misleading, such as a word or phrase used euphemistically or ambiguously for propaganda purposes.
 After George Orwell (1903-1950), whose novel 1984 depicted a futuristic totalitarian state employing misleading language for propaganda and control.
 __oscillating fan__
 __ossified__ _v_ :two::hammer:
-__osteoarthritis__ _n_ :two::hammer: A chronic disease characterized by progressive degeneration of the cartilage of the joints, occurring mainly in older persons.
+__osteoarthritis__ _n_ :two: A chronic disease characterized by progressive degeneration of the cartilage of the joints, occurring mainly in older persons.
 Also called degenerative joint disease.
 __ostium__ _n_ _Careful attention to the ostium of the appendage also provides valuable information for catheter ablation._
 __ostracism__ _n_
 __ostracize__ _v_ :six::pencil2::hammer: (ostracized)